 The Group classify its CWT as current when it is expected to be realized (e.g., will be used as tax credit against income taxes due) for at least twelve months after the reporting period.
 The portion of CWT that is expected to be realized after twelve months after the reporting period is classified as noncurrent.
-In 2021, the Group classified CWT as non-current as management assessed that it will not be used as tax credits within the next twelve months.

-CWT recognized by the Group are disclosed in Notes 10 and 16 to the consolidated financial statements.
+CWT recognized by the Group are disclosed in Notes 12 and 18 to the consolidated financial statements.